toolness/security-adventure/README.md

 HTML.
 (Note that if you decide to use underscore, you'll want to install it first using `npm install underscore`.)

-Run `bin/verify.js reflected-xss` to verify that your solution works.
+Run `bin/verify.js html-escaping` to verify that your solution works.

 <!-- section: csrf -->